77 Sunset Strip: Legacy

 An engraving in the Sunset Boulevard sidewalk (address number 8524) between La Cienega Boulevard and Alta Loma Road commemorated 77 Sunset Strip, but the area was slated for redevelopment as part of the Sunset Millennium project.
-In a twist of fate, the opposition to the redevelopment of the area was known as "Save Our Strip" or "SOS" and was spearheaded by former 77 Sunset Strip semiregular Gigi Verone.
+The opposition to the redevelopment of the area was known as "Save Our Strip" or "SOS" and was spearheaded by former 77 Sunset Strip semiregular Gigi Verone.
 No number 77 exists on the Strip, as all Sunset Boulevard addresses in the area have four digits.
-When looked for in January 2023, no trace of the sidewalk engraving remained.

 The show was referenced in an episode of Jay Ward's Fractured Flickers, showing a satirical depiction of Ward looking at a lineup of fictional shows, one of them being "77 Gaza Strip."

 Episodes of the television series can be seen in reruns through syndication packages offered by Warner Bros.
 Studios.
 At one time, 43 episodes had been removed from syndication for various legal reasons, but 13 of these can now be seen as reruns.
 As of 2017, the syndication package aired on Me-TV contained every original episode.

 Thirty-one years after the series left the air, Warner Bros. proposed a modern revival of 77 Sunset Strip, which was to be the first hour-long drama series to air on the new WB Television Network.
 It was to be produced by Clint Eastwood and starred Jim Caviezel, Timothy Olyphant and Maria Bello.
-A 25-minute pilot presentation was shot for upfronts in the spring of 1995, but despite a few attempts to modify and finalize it for broadcast in 1995–1996, the project never made it past the testing stage.
+A 25-minute pilot presentation was shot for upfronts in the spring of 1997, but despite a few attempts to modify and finalize it for broadcast in 1997–1998, the project never made it past the testing stage.
 Early mentions of the show were made in the network's fall affiliate presentation promotion, with the 77 Sunset Strip logo visible in the movie backlot motif.